axltxl/hecatomb/README.md

 ####How do I open the console?
 Press `^` or `~`, depending on your keyboard layout.
-Actually, pressing `Shift + Ctrl` will open up the console on any keyboard layout.
+Actually, pressing `Shift + Esc` will open up the console on any keyboard layout.

 ####How do I get the frame counter?
 Set `cl_drawfps` to 1